Royal Household of Denmark: Craft Section

-The Master Craftsman is responsible for the functions of the Household Workship.
+The Master Craftsman is responsible for the functions of the Household Workshop.
 Its personnel include cabinet makers, a painter, a decorator and a dressmaker.
 The Household Workshop is also at the disposal of external craftsmen hired to perform specific conservation and preservation services.

 The Royal Mews

 The Royal Mews oversees ceremonial coaches, vehicles and horses.
 The horses are used for pulling coaches and for the Royal Family's pleasure and leisure riding.
 The Royal Mews is in charge of all ceremonial driving.

-The Queen's Reference Library
+The King's Reference Library

-The Queen's (or King's) reference library was established at Christiansborg Castle by Frederik VI. in 1746 and has since become a permanent institution.
-The library is run by the Queen's Librarian of the Reference Library.
+The King's (or Queen's) reference library was established at Christiansborg Castle by Frederik VI. in 1746 and has since become a permanent institution.
+The library is run by the King's Librarian of the Reference Library.

-The aides-de-camp to the Queen (The Queen’s Military Household)
+The aides-de-camp to the King (The King's Military Household)

-The aides-de-camp to the Queen (also called The Queen's Military Household) is an agency of the Ministry of Defence which is made available to the Queen as head of state.
-The aides-de-camp to the Queen is the formal link between the Royal Family and the Armed Forces.
+The aides-de-camp to the King (also called The King's Military Household) is an agency of the Ministry of Defence which is made available to the King as head of state.
+The aides-de-camp to the King is the formal link between the Royal Family and the Armed Forces.
 The staff consists of nine people: an adjutant chief of staff, who has the rank of Army Colonel and two adjutants from each branch of the Armed Forces (Army, Navy and Air Force) with the rank of major/naval captain as well as two constables.